 Make Karl’s Dream come true…

-And so, we made a big dream for Karl come true and biked over the majestic and beautiful landmark of San Francisco, the Golden Gate Bridge.
+Especially our beloved Karl couldn’t wait any longer.
+On day two of our time in San Francisco, we planned to bike the Golden Gate Bridge.
+All around the Fisherman’s Wharf, you will find bike rentals providing bicycles for THE tour.
+And so, we made a big dream for Karl to come true and biked over the majestic and beautiful landmark of San Francisco, the Golden Gate Bridge.
 Passing by the traffic jam with a spectacular view over the bay around sunset time, you could see the happiness in Karl’s eyes.

-13. #keepkissing at Castro Street Fair in San Francisco
+#13 #keepkissing at Castro Street Fair in San Francisco

 Everyone knows the Pride and the fetish festival Folsom in San Francisco.
-But there is another, an even more important annual LGBTQ pride celebration, the Castro Street Fair.
+But there is another, even more important, annual LGBTQ pride celebration, the Castro Street Fair.
 Since 1974 founded by Harvey Milk, in the middle of the Castro “gay” district local artists, vendors, craftspeople, and organizations line the streets at the intersection of Market and Castro Streets.

-Together with thousands of mostly local LGBTQ people and supporters, they celebrate the diversity of the Castro neighborhood in San Francisco, in 2016 for the 43rd time.
+Together with thousands of mostly local LGBTQ+ people and supporters, they celebrate the diversity of the Castro neighborhood in San Francisco, in 2016 for the 43rd time.
 And in the middle of all of them, our kiss for love, for diversity, and pride. #lovewins

-By participating the 43rd Castro Street Fair, our one-month road trip around the South West of the USA comes to an end.
+By participating in the 43rd Castro Street Fair, our one-month road trip around the South West of the USA comes to an end.
 But there are still a lot more stories to tell.
 What about our gay-friendly hotels, restaurants, and bars?
 And how did we manage all our activities and explorations?
-All that and even more travel stories coming soon the next couple of weeks.
+All that and even more travel stories are coming soon in the next couple of weeks.
 Meanwhile, don’t hesitate to ask more questions about your travel plans.
-We are excited about your feedback and looking forward to getting more inspirations for the next USA trip.
+We are excited about your feedback and looking forward to getting more inspiration for the next USA trip.
 There will be more, promised.